 The Menlo Park City Council on Tuesday offered a mixed response to a potential tenant-relocation policy that includes a form of rent control and directed staff to return with two alternative versions of the proposal.
 The council took these steps during a study session on the potential ordinance that included nearly two hours of public testimony coming mainly from of concerned rental housing owners, many wearing yellow badges that said “Responsible Housing Providers.”
 Under the Housing Commission’s proposal, relocation fees would be triggered when rent increases over 5 percent plus CPI prompt qualifying renters to move.
 The resulting penalty would… Read More

-The California Apartment Association’s offices will be closed Tuesday, Dec.
-25, in observance of the Christmas holiday.
-Normal operating hours will resume Wednesday, Dec.
-26.
+The California Apartment Association’s offices will be closed Monday, Feb.
+18, in observance of Presidents Day.
+Normal operating hours will resume Tuesday.

 The California Apartment Association has offered its support for a bill that would raise the state’s renter’s tax credit for the first time in decades.
 “Housing costs are going through the roof in California, and families are struggling to pay the rent,” said state Sen. Steve Glazer, D-Contra Costa.
 Glazer unveiled the bill Wednesday with two principal coauthors — Assemblywomen Lorena Gonzalez, D-San Diego, and Sharon Quirk-Silva, D-Orange County, as well as 28 coauthors.
 The legislation, SB 248, would increase California’s renter’s credit for the first time in 40 years and would represent significant help to single parents in particular.… Read More